LinkedIn Conversions API

 email | SHA-256, lowercase, trimmed | User’s email address |

-Hashed email is sent in the user.userIds array and can improve match rates for users who are logged into LinkedIn.
+All PII hashing is performed server-side by the Delivery Worker.
+Raw PII never leaves your infrastructure.
+Hashed email is sent as a supplementary signal and can improve match rates for users who are logged into LinkedIn.

 Event Mapping